-REVIEW: This OP will be reviewed in September of every fourth year by the Chief of Police with substantive revisions forwarded through the Chief Compliance and Security Officer to the President.
+REVIEW: This OP will be reviewed in September of every fourth year by the Chief of Police with substantive revisions forwarded through the Senior Vice President for Administration & Finance and Chief Financial Officer.

 1. The United States flag, the state flag of Texas, and the Texas Tech University flag will be displayed at Memorial Circle of the Texas Tech University campus, twenty-four hours daily, seven days a week.
 Each flag will be the type designated as an “all weather” flag made of nylon or polyester material.

 Flags on display at other campus facilities will normally be flown from 7:30 a.m. until 5:30 p.m. unless the facility meets the standards for twenty-four hour display.

 If an extended power outage of more than eight hours occurs during the hours of darkness causing the flags not to be illuminated, the flags will be taken down.
 Individual light bulbs that are not operational should be reported immediately to the appropriate maintenance department for corrective action.
 If wind speed below 30 miles per hour permits and illumination has not been restored, the flags will be flown between the hours of 7:30 a.m. and 5:30 p.m. daily.

 2. When necessary, each patrol shift supervisor of the Texas Tech Police Department will be responsible for the recognized decorum in flying the flags.
 The supervisor will also be responsible for being attentive to the wind speed and ensuring that adequate illumination exists at each site during the hours of darkness.